 Wait!
 Is what we just read really true?
-Well, as per the current scenario, the world is getting too much caffeinated these days.
-In India, caffeine is consumed at a large-scale as a psychoactive stimulant.
-As per a survey of Indian Journal of Community Medicine, it is adolescents who are consuming the maximum amount of caffeine.
-If taken in moderate amount, caffeine has several benefits but an overdose of it can be deleterious.
+Well, as per the current scenario, the world is getting too much caffeine these days.
+In India, caffeine is consumed on a large scale as a psychoactive stimulant.
+As per a survey of the Indian Journal of Community Medicine, it is adolescents who are consuming the maximum amount of caffeine.
+If taken in a moderate amount, caffeine has several benefits but an overdose of it can be deleterious.
 These days people are so addicted to caffeine that they find it difficult to kick-start their day without a sip of any caffeinated drink.
-It has more likely become a part of routine.
+It has more likely become a part of the routine.
 But, are you aware of the effects of caffeine or what it does to your body?

 Caffeine boosts the brain temporarily

-As per research, it is found that caffeine contributes to boosting the brain power for a short span of 45 minutes.
-After consuming any caffeinated drink, the stimulant caffeine gets absorbed into the bloodstreams and travels to the brain instantly.
+As per research, it is found that caffeine contributes to boosting brainpower for a short span of 45 minutes.
+After consuming any caffeinated drink, the stimulant caffeine gets absorbed into the bloodstream and travels to the brain instantly.
 It blocks the inhibitory neurotransmitter in the brain called Adenosine because of which other neurotransmitters including norepinephrine and dopamine increases which leads to enhanced release of neurons.
 Because of this reason the brain gets temporarily boosted.
 The general cognitive functions of the brain get affected due to it.

 It reduces the risk of Parkinson’s disease

 A person who consumes a sufficient amount of caffeine on a regular basis is less likely to be affected by Parkinson’s Disease, which is a debilitating neurodegenerative disorder.
-There are evidences which demonstrate that the risk of developing Parkinson’s disease reduces by nearly 60%.
+There are pieces of evidence that demonstrate that the risk of developing Parkinson’s disease reduces by nearly 60%.

 Lowers the risk of mouth and throat cancer

-Caffeine for skin care – Caffeine neutralises the free radicals and leads to improvised texture of the skin.
+Caffeine for skincare – Caffeine neutralises the free radicals and leads to the improvised texture of the skin.
 It also protects the skin and prevents it from ageing.
 It is responsible for extracting extra fluids from the cells and giving the skin a tightening and toning effect.